mjauvin/wn-stripe-plugin/README.md

 ## Hooking into this plugin

-You can hook into the following events from the page php code block:
+You can hook into the following events from the php code block in pages/layout or partials (see page.htm code below):

     [stripe]
     isTestMode = "true"